Dr. Michael J. Fender

 Fender, M. (2008).
 L1 effects on the emergence of ESL sentence processing skills of Chinese and Korean ESL learners: A preliminary study.
 Linguistics in Contrast, Vol 8 (1) , pp. 47-73.
 Fender, M. (2008).
 Spelling Knowledge and Reading Development: Insights from Arab ESL Learners.
 Reading in a Foreign Language, Vol 20 (1) , pp. 19-42.
 Fender, M. (2007).
 Arabic literacy development and cross-linguistic effects in subsequent L2 literacy development.
 In K. Koda and A. Zehler (eds.), Learning to Read Across Languages (pp. 101-124).
 New York: Routledge.
 Fender, M. (2003).
 English word recognition and word integration of skills of native Arabic- and Japanese-speaking learners of English as a second language.
 Applied Psycholinguistics, 24, 2, 289-315.
 Fender, M. (2001).
 A review of L1 and L2/ESL word integration skills and the nature of L2/ESL word integration development involved in lower-level text processing.
 Language Learning, 51, 2, 319-396.

 Professional Activities, Awards, & Affiliations:

-2002-3 Post Doctoral Research Associate in Psychology at the Learning Research and Development Center, University of Pittsburgh
+- 2002-3 Post Doctoral Research Associate in Psychology at the Learning Research and Development Center, University of Pittsburgh

-2001-2 Visiting Lecturer & Faculty/Administrator, English Language Institute, University of Pittsburgh Member of American Education Research Association, American Association of Applied Linguistics, and Three Rivers TESOL
+- 2001-2 Visiting Lecturer & Faculty/Administrator, English Language Institute, University of Pittsburgh

+- 1999-2001 Teaching Fellow and University Supervisor, Department of Instruction and Learning, University of Pittsburgh Member of American Education Research Association, American Association of Applied Linguistics, and Three Rivers TESOL